-ASSOCIATE OF ARTS IN TEACHING GENERAL EDUCATION REQUIREMENTS
+ASSOCIATE OF ARTS GENERAL EDUCATION REQUIREMENTS

-SOCIAL SCIENCES
+SOCIAL & BEHAVIORAL SCIENCES: OBJECTIVES

+State-Level Goal

 To develop students' understanding of themselves and the world around them through study of content and the processes used by historians and social and behavioral scientists to discover, describe, explain, and predict human behavior and social systems.
-Students must understand the diversities and complexities of the cultural and social world, past and present, and come to an informed sense of self and others.
+Students acquire an understanding of the diversities and complexities of the cultural and social world, past and present, and come to an informed sense of self and others.
+As part of this goal, institutions of higher education include a course of instruction in the Constitution of the United States and of the state of Missouri and in American history and institutions (Missouri Revised Statute 170.011.1).

-HUMANITIES

-To develop students' understanding of the ways in which humans have addressed their condition through imaginative work in the humanities and fine arts; to deepen their understanding of how that imaginative process is informed and limited by social, cultural, linguistic, and historical circumstances; and to appreciate the world of the creative imagination as a form of knowledge.

-9 credit hours

-HIS 102 or HIS 146

-POL 101 or POL 210

-Students must take either HIS 102 or POL 101 to meet state requirements.

-PSY 101

-EDU 247

-6 credit hours LIT 271 LIT 210 or
+Suggested competencies

+Students will demonstrate the ability to: